JPedroRBelo/RHS/README.md

 The Robot House Simulator (RHS) is a simulator for Social Robotics.
 The simulator is part of a larger system, called CMDE, described in the OntSense repository at: https://github.com/helioaz/ontSense/.
 RHS is developed using the Unity Engine, under GPL v3.0 license.

+## More information

+Visit https://github.com/JPedroRBelo/RHS/wiki for more informations about RHS

 ## Publications

 - J. P. R. Belo, R. A. F. Romero and H. Azevedo, "RHS simulator for robotic cognitive systems", 2017 Latin American Robotics Symposium (LARS) and 2017 Brazilian Symposium on Robotics (SBR), Curitiba, 2017, pp. 1-6.